Dust or Magic Logo

 INTERNET ACCESS

 The Inn has a wireless Internet.
-However, if you have a site to demonstrate, please bring an archived copy on a laptop computer.
+However, if you have a site to demonstrate, it is smart to bring an archived copy on a flash drive or your own computer.

 WHAT TO BRING